-Allocation of resources for pupils with SEN
+Allocation of Resources for Pupils with SEND

-If a child's needs deem SEN support, the school will meet those needs to a maximum of £6,000, beyond which, if the need is greater, the school can apply for additional funding support.
-The local authority, through individual applications made by the School to a multi-agency panel, provides this additional funding.
-The Local Authority will determine whether the level and complexity of need meets the threshold for this funding.
+If a child requires additional funding to support their needs, then school can apply for funding through the local authority.
+The local authority then dis cuss the application via a multi-agency meeting to determine whether the level and complexity of need meets the threshold for funding.
+The school may be required to provide additional funding to top up what is allocated by the local authority.
 It would then be the responsibility of the SENDCO, senior leadership team and governing body to agree how the allocation of resources is used.